SHKim26/-MNIST-Classification/README.md

 ![Lenet-5](./images/full_result.png)

 The results, plotted across epochs, show the training and testing loss and accuracy for three models. **Overall performance ranks  in the following order: LeNet-5_Regularized, LeNet-5, and Custom MLP**.
-Notably, **the LeNet-5_Regularized model**, which includes batch normalization and dropout, **not only learns faster but also achieves better final performance** compared to LeNet-5.
+Notably, **the LeNet-5_Regularized model**, which includes batch normalization and dropout, **not only learns faster but also achieves better performance** compared to LeNet-5.